Limited functionality available

 Another misconception that leaders often have is that being ethical conflicts with being profitable.
 This is a false dichotomy.
 Companies have proven that they can produce reliable, powerful, user-friendly—and profitable—products.
 And while the products may not perform perfectly all the time, trusted companies have ways to monitor and detect problems, as well as methods for addressing issues quickly and effectively.

 My dream is that within 20 years, corporate leaders won’t need to ask ethicists or other advisers about human or societal impacts that could result from product design decisions.
-I hope the answers will be internalized into corporate cultures so that asking questions such as “Are we sure this is a good idea?” is just part of what organizations consistently do.
+I hope the answers will be internalized into corporate cultures so that asking questions such as “Are we sure this is a good idea?” is just part of what organisations consistently do.

 A company’s brand is, by definition, a contract of trust.
 Yet in business, brand trust can erode overnight.
-CEOs and C-suite leaders across the organization can communicate the importance of trust to their company’s mission and establish clear ethics guardrails.
+CEOs and C-suite leaders across the organisation can communicate the importance of trust to their company’s mission and establish clear ethics guardrails.
 Indeed, establishing clear policies for ethical usage of technology—an important first step in earning trust—could benefit their businesses.
-Ultimately, individual employees are acting based on their best understanding and awareness of an organization’s policies and values.
+Ultimately, individual employees are acting based on their best understanding and awareness of an organisation’s policies and values.
 This is no small matter.
 They will be making deliberate decisions about trust that will manifest in their company’s strategy, purpose, and market performance.
 Moreover, if leaders don’t own the trust and ethics agenda, decisions will be made in a diffuse way.
 CEOs have an opportunity to provide clarity, education, and ongoing communication.
 With the entire enterprise aligned behind the C-suite’s guidelines on ethical technology and trust, CIOs can help ensure that tech strategies, development efforts, and cyber approaches support those guidelines.

 One of the finance function’s primary responsibilities is to build and maintain trust among customers, business partners, and investors.
 Yet rising expectations of transparency are making it more difficult for finance to meet this responsibility.
 Consider this scenario: Using drone-based cameras, analysts identify a potential issue in your company’s manufacturing or distribution facilities that your operations team missed.
 Analysts unexpectedly bring up the issue on an earnings call.
 Markets now expect companies to respond to situations such as this in near real time.
 Failure to do so raises doubts, which in turn can erode market trust.
-To meet this challenge, finance organizations will likely need to collect more data from across the enterprise and deploy advanced analytics that enable real-time reporting.
+To meet this challenge, finance organisations will likely need to collect more data from across the enterprise and deploy advanced analytics that enable real-time reporting.
 They can also collaborate with peers to educate employees on the value that ethics and trust help create.
 Finally, CFOs will be able to help their companies deliver the kind of detailed, accurate, and timely responses that markets—and the analysts and investors who watch them—demand.

 Cyber risk threat vectors have evolved rapidly, and attacks have become increasingly sophisticated, deliberate, and unrelenting in nature.
 Fifty-seven percent of companies participating in Deloitte’s 2019 Future of Cyber Survey experienced their most recent cyber incidents within the past two years.33 And the risk isn’t just that cyber incidents will destroy trust in the classical sense.
-The opportunity cost of what cyber vulnerabilities can prevent organizations from doing can be far greater: The specter of cybercrime and its fallout can cast a shadow over an organization’s efforts to turn technology to better use, strangling innovation and slowing digital transformation efforts to a crawl.
+The opportunity cost of what cyber vulnerabilities can prevent organisations from doing can be far greater: The specter of cybercrime and its fallout can cast a shadow over an organisation’s efforts to turn technology to better use, strangling innovation and slowing digital transformation efforts to a crawl.
 It can also affect the bottom line, quickly and dramatically.
 One survey found that 48 percent of respondents had stopped using online services that reported data breaches.34 The issues of ethical technology and trust will steadily capture CXO mindshare.
-CIOs have a responsibility to help other enterprise leaders become more tech-savvy and understand the impact their digital strategies can have on the organization’s trust brand.
+CIOs have a responsibility to help other enterprise leaders become more tech-savvy and understand the impact their digital strategies can have on the organisation’s trust brand.